Matthew Holm: Personal life

 Holm was raised in Audubon, Pennsylvania with his three brothers and one sister.
 His father was a pediatrician, and his mother was a pediatric nurse.
-Holm attended Penn State University where he was the political cartoonist for Penn State University newspaper.
+Holm attended Pennsylvania State University where he was the political cartoonist for the university's newspaper.
 After graduation from college he joined his sister Jennifer Holm in New York, creating artwork to self-publish on the internet.
 Holm and his wife moved from New York’s Hudson Valley in 2007 to Northeast Portland, Oregon.

 Career

 Holm started his career as an editor at the Hearst Corporation’s Country Living Magazine.
 He wrote about topics including homebuilding, architecture, and historic preservation to food, travel, and current events for eight years.

 Holm is a web creative director and business consultant at Hot Knife Design Incorporation, where he aids in developing user-friendly web interfaces.
 Matt has been the Vice Chair of the Computer-Human Interaction Forum of Oregon (CHIFOO).

 Holm is also an illustrator.
-He teams up with his sister Jennifer Holm (Jenni) in creating comic books for children.
+He teams up with his sister Jennifer Holm (Jenni) to create comic books for children.
 Jenni and Matt grew up playing with stuffed mice which gave Jenni the idea of writing a comic book about a female mouse that has a girly, sassy attitude, and a passion for pink.
 Jenni writes the series of comic books, and Matt illustrates them.
 They named this comic book Babymouse.
 With the help of editor Shana Corey and director Cathy Goldsmith, Babymouse became an award-winning comic book where more than a million copies are currently in print and selling as of 2013.
 They have also created Babymouse T-shirts and messenger bags.